Super Bowl IV: Game summary

 Chiefs head coach Hank Stram, who was also the team's offensive coordinator, devised an effective game plan against the Vikings.
 He knew Minnesota's secondary was able to play very far off receivers because Viking defensive ends Carl Eller and Jim Marshall knocked down short passes or put pressure on the quarterback.
 Stram decided to double-team Marshall and Eller; most of quarterback Len Dawson's completions were short passes, and neither Marshall nor Eller knocked down any passes.
 Stram also concluded that the Vikings' aggressiveness on defense also made them susceptible to trap plays; Mike Garrett's rushing touchdown came on a trap play.
+Minnesota safety Karl Kassulke said later, "I think the main thing, due to their different sets, was our moment of hesitation.
+We were not a hell-bent team like we normally were."
 On offense, the Vikings' inside running game depended on center Mick Tingelhoff blocking linebackers.
 Stram put 285-pound Buck Buchanan or 295-pound Curley Culp nose to nose in front of Tingelhoff, who weighed only 235 pounds.
 To Minnesota's credit, the NFL used the so-called light "greyhound" centers while the AFL used big centers.
 It was a mismatch that disrupted the Vikings' running game; it also kept quarterback Joe Kapp from moving outside the pocket.
 Left defensive end Jerry Mays said of the odd line formation, "...we never played it that much before.
 Minnesota's recognition was destroyed."
 Wrote Dawson, "It was obvious that their offense had never seen a defense like ours."
 Minnesota rushed for only two first downs.